Encode Responsibility Statements

 Each <respStmt> has two child elements: <resp> and one of either <persName> or <orgName> .
 Note that we do not use the <name> element.

-The <resp> element is for stating what each contributor’s role is.
+The <resp> element is for stating the role of each contributor.
 LEMDO generally uses the standard vocabulary from the Library of Congress’s MARC Code List for Relators to define each contributor’s role.
 For a full list of the roles that we allow in our <resp> elements, see Responsibilities Taxonomy.
 To encode the <resp> element:

 Add a @ref attribute to the <resp> element.